skandavaidyanath/website/content/authors/admin/_index.md

 #- Visitors
 ---

 I am a Staff Research Scientist at Riot Games AI Accelerator.
-I conduct AI research for gaming applications and work on reinoforcement learning and large language models.
+I conduct AI research for gaming applications and work on reinforcement learning and large language models.

 Before I joined Riot, I graduated from Stanford University with a master's in computer science (AI track).